English

 3) application - planning, editing, publishing

 Below you will find the overview of the different year groups and their chosen texts each half term.
-You will see that we write for a range of purposes and audiences through the year to give children plenty of variety.
+You will see that we write for a range of purposes and audiences through the year to give children plenty of variety and to equip them with the life-skills they will need when writing as adults.

 Writing Long Term Overviews and National Curriculum Writing Knowledge and Skills Maps